-In the opinion of the Management Board, with regard to credit exposures to Group's customers, the concentration of credit risk is not significant.
-The Group sells its products to 2 key customer groups: retail chains and wholesale customers (including wholesalers, distributors and authorised retail stores).
-The Group sells its products on the Polish and foreign markets - mainly China, countries in Central, Eastern and Southern Europe (Romania, Hungary, the Czech Republic, Germany, Balkan countries, Russia, Ukraine, Belarus, Moldova) as well as Arabic states, south Africa, Angola and Thailand.
+In the opinion of the Management Board, with respect to credit exposures with the Group's clients, the concentration of credit risk is not significant.
+The turnover is realized by two main groups of customers: retail chains and wholesale customers (including wholesalers and distributors).
+The Group sells its goods in Poland and to foreign markets - mainly China, the countries of Central, Southern and Eastern Europe (Romania, Hungary, the Czech Republic, Germany, the Balkan countries, Russia, Ukraine, Belarus, Moldova), as well as in Arab countries, Africa, Asia and South America.